 Another possibility is that ME creates cognitive dissonance, which then motivates change.
 Cognitive dissonance refers to discomfort associated with conflict between behaviors and/or beliefs that do not agree.

 For example, a person who repeatedly describes her stomach as “white, somewhat rounded” is contradicting her negative beliefs—that her stomach is “too fat” or “disgusting and flabby.”
 While individuals in treatment might at first resolve this dissonance by doubting the truth of the neutral words they are speaking, they may eventually begin doubting their negative beliefs instead.

 The effectiveness of mirror exposure therapy

 Griffen et al. performed a literature search for clinical trials assessing the efficacy of mirror exposure therapy and found support for its effectiveness in healthy individuals and those with eating disorders.
 No study reviewed had examined ME in body dysmorphic disorder.

 ME was shown to reduce distress, negative thoughts, and body dissatisfaction.
 In a few trials, ME even improved eating behavior.

-Though mirror exposure therapy appears to be effective in some groups of patients (e.g. those with eating disorders), its efficacy remains to be proven in other groups; for instance, in individuals with clinical depression, those with a history of self-harm, people who are significantly obese/underweight, and men.
+Though mirror exposure therapy appears to be effective in some groups of patients (e.g. those with eating disorders), its efficacy remains to be proven in other groups—for instance, in individuals with clinical depression, those with a history of self-harm, people who are significantly obese or underweight, and men.
 That is why the paper’s authors urge caution in using mirror exposure therapy in these populations until further research is conducted.

 1.Griffen, T. C., Naumann, E., & Hildebrandt, T. (2018).
 Mirror Exposure Therapy for Body Image Disturbances and Eating Disorders: A Review.
 Clinical Psychology Review, 65, 163-174.